floatinghotpot/hiquant/README.md

 Other additional features:
 - **K-line chart**: plot the K-line chart of stocks/indices, including plotting common technical indicators, comparing the profit results of trading based on the indicators
 - **Multi-indicator combination**: When drawing a K-line chart, you can also mix signals from multiple indicators for trading, and display trading actions, holding time, and yield curve
-- **Candle patterns**: graphically display the 61 K-line patterns provided by TALib, count the number of occurrences of each pattern in the local daily data, and verify the correctness of these patterns for trend prediction
 - **Indicator test**: Use historical data and technical indicators to test the stocks in the stock pool and find the most effective technical indicators for each stock

 ## Installation